On Independence Day, embrace traditional American values such as the free press | Opinion

 Ken Paulson is the director of the Free Speech Center, a non-partisan and non-profit center based at Middle Tennessee State University. www.freespeech.center

-This article originally appeared on Nashville Tennessean: Independence Day: Embrace American values such as the free press
+This article originally appeared on Memphis Commercial Appeal: Independence Day: Embrace American values such as the free press